 Post-market Safety Assessment: Evaluated whether on-label use of a pharmaceutical increased cardiovascular disease risk based on a systematic review of randomized controlled trials and observational epidemiology studies.

 Product Safety Analysis: Designed and oversaw laboratory studies to determine possible exposures and subsequent toxicity of a chemical in a toy, considering several routes of exposure.

-Systematic Review and Meta-analysis: Conducted a systematic review and meta-analyses of the herbicide, 2,4-dichlorophenoxyacetic acid (2,4-D), and non-Hodgkin lymphoma (NHL), gastric cancer, and prostate cancer.
+Systematic Review and Meta-analysis: Conducted a systematic review and meta-analyses of 2,4-dichlorophenoxyacetic acid (2,4-D), a herbicide, and non-Hodgkin lymphoma (NHL), gastric cancer, and prostate cancer.

 Medical Device Safety Assessment: Evaluated the potential health risks of saline-filled breast implants based on a review of the peer-reviewed literature and pre- and post-market studies of silicone- and saline-filled breast implants.

 Prueitt, RL; Li, W; Edwards, L; Zhou, J; Goodman, JE.
 2021.
 “Systematic review of the association between long-term exposure to fine particulate matter and mortality.”
 Int.
 J. Environ.
 Health Res. doi: 10.1080/09603123.2021.1901864.

 Goodman, JE; Mayfield, DB; Becker, RA; Hartigan, SB; Erraguntla, NK.
 2020.
 “Recommendations for further revisions to improve the International Agency for Research on Cancer (IARC) Monograph Program.”
 Regul.
 Toxicol.
 Pharmacol.
 113:104639. doi: 10.1016/j.yrtph.2020.104639.